qbeyond/terraform-azurerm-archetype-lib/policy_definitions/network_security/README.md

 # Network Security Policy Set

 This Network Security Policy Set forces NSG's to have a rule that denys all inbound traffic in Vnet.
 It also ensures all subnets to have an matching NSG with their Vnet in name associated.
-Furthermore, it verifies that the DNS server assigned to a Vnet matches the ip of the firewall deployed.
+Furthermore, it ensures that Vnets have the correct DNS servers assigned.
+These may be the firewall but some environments use dedicated DNS servers or Domain Controllers for DNS.
-Exemptions are made for subnets that are named "AzureFirewallSubnet", "RouteServerSubnet", "GatewaySubnet" and "AzureBastionSubnet"
+Exceptions are made for subnets that are named "AzureFirewallSubnet", "RouteServerSubnet", "GatewaySubnet" and "AzureBastionSubnet"

 The Rule that denys all inbound Traffic is checked based on following Properties:
 - direction                   = "Inbound"